mlcourses/lab-2-blog-post-group6_cs281/post.md

-# Lab X: Doing stuff with hardware!
+# Lab 2: Adders and Multiplexers

 ## Overview and Motivation - Utsav
-This week we'll explore the Digital Design, in terms of learning about the two important circuits, Multiplexer and an Adder Circuit.
-The main purpose of this lab was for us to get more fimiliar with working on breadboards, PB-503 prototyping stations, Arduino - a microcontroller system for embedded processor control, logic gates  and in general, get comfortable with circuits.
-Our main goal was to build on the introductory circuits we learned last week and design two important circuits, Mux Circuit and Adder Circuit.
+This week we'll explore Digital Design, in terms of learning about the two important circuit components, a Multiplexer and an Adder Circuit.
+This lab will get us more familiarity with working on breadboards - PB-503 prototyping stations, Arduino - a microcontroller system for embedded processor control, logic gates and circuits in general.
+Our main goal was to build on the introductory circuits we learned last week and design two more important circuits, Mux Circuit and Adder Circuit.

 To successfully learn and complete the lab, we divided the lab in four parts.
 They are:

-  - Build a 2 to 1 mux out of AND, OR and NOT gates.
-Test with switches.
+  - Building a 2 to 1 mux out of AND, OR and NOT gates, tested with switches.
-  - Build a 4 to 1 mux using a 74150 mux chip.
-Test with switches.
+  - Building a 4 to 1 mux using a 74150 mux chip, tested with switches.
-  - Build a 4 to 1 mux using a 74150 mux chip.
-Test with Arduino program.
+  - Building a 4 to 1 mux using a 74150 mux chip, tested with Arduino program.
-  - Design and build a 1 bit adder circuit.
+  - Designing and building a 1 bit adder circuit.